 Exploring robustness

-It is well-established that the behaviour of IAMs is to a large degree determined by their model framework logic and model structure27,28.
-Equally, model intercomparison studies use harmonised scenario design assumptions which dominate key scenario insights29.
-Understanding whether insights or diagnosed scenario characteristics are robust across model typographies, structures and scenario design assumptions is therefore important.
-Jack-knife resampling allows to estimate bias of a test statistic and has been applied to scenario ensembles of opportunity in the past.1 24 It was implemented here to quantify the robustness of our insights.
-Such a test calculates how outcomes Vd vary across the ensemble of opportunity E when iteratively removing scenarios according to each instance d in resampling dimension D (e.g., removing specific modelling frameworks or intercomparison studies, or specific types of models such as recursive-dynamic and intertemporal optimisation models).
+It is well-established that IAMs behaviour is to a large degree determined by their framework logic, structure and input assumptions27,28.
+Equally, model intercomparison studies use harmonised scenario design assumptions, dominating key scenario insights29.
+Understanding whether insights are robust across model typographies, structures and scenario design assumptions is therefore important.
+Jack-knife resampling allows the estimation of bias of a test statistic and has been previously applied to scenario ensembles1 24.
+Such a test calculates how outcomes Vd vary across the ensemble, E when iteratively removing scenarios according to each instance d in resampling dimension D (e.g., removing specific modelling frameworks).

-We carry out two jack-knife resampling tests to see how outcomes are affected by the reweighting of scenarios in the ensemble.
-In the first resampling test, we assess the sensitivity to unbalanced contributions by model frameworks, and in the second, the sensitivity to contributions by specific projects (Fig. 4, and Supplementary Tables S1 and S2).
+We perform two jack-knife resampling tests to see how outcomes are affected by the diversity reweighting of scenarios in the ensemble.
+We first test the sensitivity to unbalanced contributions by model frameworks, and second, the sensitivity to contributions by projects (Fig. 4, and Supplementary Tables S1 and S2).
+Project refers to model intercomparison studies and other coordinated modelling efforts.